Should You Exfoliate Your Neck? A Dermatologist Weighs In

-While you can bring down the moisturizer you use on your face onto the neck area, there are products that are formulated specifically for the area.
-One of them is the SkinCeuticals Tripeptide-R Neck Repair.
-It contains a daily retinol that is safe for sensitive skin and targets signs of aging on the neck like neck lines and crepiness.
+While you can bring down the moisturizer you use on your face onto the neck area, some products are formulated specifically for the area.
+One of them is the Kiehl’s Super Multi-Corrective Cream.
+It contains a supercharged blend of phytomimetic vitamin A, chaga mushroom and hyaluronic acid to target signs of aging on the neck like lines and crepiness.

 STEP 5: Don’t Forget Sunscreen